Skip to main content

 CLEAR credentials

-Your CLEAR account includes your state identification, certifications and licenses.
-Access to your CLEAR account through your mobile device can help keep your workplace or school up to date on necessary documents and certifications.
 These credentials are auto updated in your CLEAR account by the source, such as the DMV database.
 So, you can share your CLEAR account credentials with work or school today and the data stays current if they check it again later.

 CLEAR age verification

-With a CLEAR account you can use the application on your mobile device to prove your age at participating events and locations without the need for a physical ID.
+With a CLEAR account, you can use the application on your mobile device to prove your age at participating events and locations without the need for a physical ID.

 Health passes with CLEAR